andersonberg/blog/content/learning-how-to-learn.md

 ## Tackle procrastination

-The most important tip is to **AVOID PROCRASTINATION**.
+The first rule of thumb is: **AVOID PROCRASTINATION**.

 We often procrastinate about things that make us feel a little **UNCOMFORTABLE** or **unhappy**.
 When you have to do something you rather not to, your brain looks for a way to stop that feeling by switching your attention to a more **PLEASANT** activity.

 It's a matter of **HABITS**.
 You need to find the **TRIGGER** that makes you procrastinate and change the **ROUTINE**.

-The first tip is: Focus in the process!
+The next tip is: Focus in the process!
 Process means the **TIME, EFFORT AND HABITS** you take to get something done.

 Nonprocrastinators put negative thoughts aside, like: Com'on!
 Just do it!
 You will feel better once you started.